speedment/speedment-doc/pages/introduction.md

 When the database structure changes during development of a software there is always a risk that bugs sneak into the application.
 Thats why type-safety is such a big deal!
 With Speedment, you will notice if something is wrong seconds after you generate your code instead of weeks into the testing phase.

 #### Null Protection
 Ever seen a `NullPointerException` suddenly thrown out of nowhere?
-Null-pointers have been called the billion-dollar-mistake of java, but at the same time they are used in almost every software project out there.
-To minimize the production risks of using null values, Speedment analyzes if null values are allowed by a column in the database and wraps the values as appropriate in Java 8 Optionals.
+Null-pointers have been called the billion-dollar-mistake of Java, but at the same time they are used in almost every software project out there.
+To minimize the production risks of using null values, Speedment analyzes if null values are allowed by a column in the database and wraps the values as appropriate in a Java 8 `Optional`.

 ## Speedment Resources